Alysa Stanton: Career

-In August 2009, Stanton became the rabbi of Congregation Bayt Shalom, a small majority-white synagogue in Greenville, North Carolina.
+In August 2009, Stanton became the rabbi of Congregation Bayt Shalom, a small majority-white synagogue in Greenville, North Carolina, making her the first African American rabbi to lead a majority-white congregation.
 The congregation's president said that the fact that Stanton is African-American and a woman had nothing to do with the decision to hire her: "I'm very proud of my community.
 [Stanton's being a woman or being Black] never came up in conversation.
 Obviously, we all know that's unusual but when she got on the pulpit during her visit, it was totally comfortable."
 In 2011, the congregation decided not to renew her contract, which expired July 31, 2011.